 One of the strategies that Helen used in coping with her circumstance, was to write - she wrote to her husband, but wrote largely for herself and small children and several years later, Just a Number was published.
 The book outlines the journey Helen and her children took for the five years after Steve's death, as they waded through the quagmire of emotional, legal and bureaucratic processes that make up the life of families bereaved by a workplace fatality.

-For the past decade, much of Helen's time has been devoted to campaigning for, not just improved safety within the mining sector, but also for improved, on-going support for bereaved family members.
-This has culminated in the recent establishment of the Western Australian Resource Workers Legacy Scheme Incorporated (known as The Miners Promise), of which she is the Deputy Chair.
-This organisation ensures that no family of a resource worker is left in a position of poverty or isolation following the death of a loved one in WA, and will receive a diverse range of on-going support .
+For the past two decades, much of Helen's time has been devoted to campaigning for, not just improved safety within the mining sector, but also for improved, on-going support for bereaved family members.
+This has culminated in the establishment of the Western Australian Resource Workers Legacy Scheme Incorporated (known as The Miners Promise), of which she was the Deputy Chair, before taking on the role of Family Support Advisor, working directly with affected families for two years.
+This organisation ensures that no family of a resource worker is left in a position of poverty or isolation following a crisis event, including the death of a loved one, predominantly in WA and members receive a diverse range of on-going support .

 Her goal is to see this initiative developed, not just Australia-wide, but internationally.

-- Your presentation was by far and away the single most powerful talk I have ever had the pleasure ot be a part of.
-As a Manager of a predominantly field based crew, my main focus is to ensure every single employee gets home safely to their family and friends.
+Your presentation was by far and away the single most powerful talk I have ever had the pleasure ot be a part of.
+As a Manager of a predominantly field based crew, my main focus is to ensure ... keep reading every single employee gets home safely to their family and friends.
 It really was a powerful message and I really do believe that your efforts are, and will continue, to make a difference.
+Atlas IronView more